Rodolfo-Cabrera/Plate-Planner/README.md

 The file will be named the same as the chosen layout or "Custom Layout".

-If a previous layout exist in the saving location with the same name, it will be overwritten.
+If a previous layout exists in the saving location with the same name, it will be overwritten.

 ![Example Output](images/Layout_Example.png)